rizquadnan/workshop-life-at-tech-backend/README.md

 Deployment is the act of making our code ready to be used by humans and/or other services

+**Steps to deploy**
+Deployment can be done in any platform that supports node.js runtime or supports docker deployment. to simplify things, deployment is going to be done in render.com:

+1. Register to render.com
+2. Create node.js service
+3. Create postgres database service
+4. Change DATABASE_URL env on node.js service

-Instructor Demo: deploy create exercise endpoint Participant Challenge: deploy change password endpoint
+Instructor Demo: deploy create exercise endpoint changes Participant Challenge: deploy change password endpoint changes

 ## Bug Fixing